niktrix/ethvm-dev-kit/README.md

 $ docker-compose up -d
 ```

-The very first time you fire this command, it will start building the whole docker images (so the boot time will take several minutes).
+The very first time you fire this command, it will start building the whole docker images (so the boot time will take several minutes and CPU will start doing heavy work!).

 To stop: